Alternate Paladin

 3rd-level Oath of the Ancients feature

-of it, can use its action to make a Strength check against your Spell save DC.
-On a successful check, the mystical vines are
+The Restrained creature, or another creature within 5 feet of it, can use an action to make a Strength check against your Paladin Spell save DC.
+On a success, these mystical vines are

-destroyed and the creature is no longer restrained.
+destroyed and the creature is no longer Restrained.

 Aura of Warding